35 Different Types of Drinking Glasses & Their Uses

 It's used for drinks that don't have to be aerated so much; a narrow mouth and slim bowl prevents the frizz from dying down too soon.
 This glass can be used to enjoy a glass of plain champagne or champagne cocktails as well.

 Red wines must be aerated well to enhance the flavor of the drink.
-As a result, the red wine glass has a full bowl and a wide mouth.
+As a result, the red wine glass has a full bowl and a wide mouth, fairly typical of most of the types of wine glasses.
 These features help you show off your wine swirling skills to the best without worrying about spills and stains.

 The red wine glass also has a long stem to prevent the hand holding the glass from touching the base of the bowl.
 This insulates the wine from the heat of your hand.
 Warm wine is a lot of things but pleasing to taste.